 As required in the TOR, this EIS also addresses constraints associated with the level of development detail by identifying issues for which further detailed work is required or anticipated at later planning stages.
 For instance, follow up at the land use and/or subdivision stage may be required to confirm that the more detailed design submitted to the Town for approval appropriately integrates mitigation identified in this EIS.

 Valued Environmental Components

-As directed by the TOR, the EIS identifies potential impacts caused by the amendment to the Resort Centre ASP and identifies mitigation for the following valued environmental components (VECs):
+As directed by the TOR, the EIS identifies potential impacts caused by the Project and identifies mitigation for the following valued environmental components (VECs):